 Failed Fact Checks

 Overall, we rate Ethnikos Kyrix Right-Center Biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mixed for factual reporting due to the use of poor sourcing techniques and a lack of transparency.
-(M. Huitsing 7/15/2020)
+We also rate them Mixed for factual reporting due to poor sourcing techniques and a lack of transparency.
+(M. Huitsing 7/15/2020) Updated (06/29/2022)